Cristinamulas/Cristinamulas/README.md

 ### Hi I'm Cristina 👋 :woman_technologist:

-A data science graduate student who takes pride in building models that translate data into business insights.
-Experienced in data acquisition, data pre-processing, data modeling, statistical analysis, machine learning, natural language processing and deep learning.
-Background in psychology, health sciences and non-profit.
-I have been learning/working mostly with Python, R, SQL, NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, Linux, SPSS, Data Mining, ML, Hadoop, Spark, Docker, GCL, AWS, Tensorflow, Keras among others.
+I’m a data scientist who takes pride in building models that translate data into business insights.
+Experienced and interested in all things data acquisition, data pre-processing, data modeling, statistical analysis, machine learning, natural language processing and deep learning.

-I'm a co-organizer at [Data Umbrella](https://www.dataumbrella.org/).
+I’m based in NYC and have a background in psychology, health sciences and non-profit organizations.
+I have been learning and working mostly with Python, R, SQL, NumPy, Pandas, Keras, TensorFlow, Scikit-learn, Plotly, Matplotlib, Seaborn, Ubuntu, Linux, SPSS, Data Mining, ML, Hadoop, Spark, Docker, GCP, AWS, among others.

+In my spare time I help organize data science events for[Data Umbrella](https://www.dataumbrella.org/), and when I’m not programming I like to spend time exercising, playing with my rabbit pet Popi, or travelling visiting my family in Spain.

-## Information
+- Information

 - [Blog🧾](https://medium.com/@cristinamulaslopez)
 - [Linkedin:briefcase:](http://www.linkedin.com/in/cristina-mulas-00321a167)